Brief history

 Planning a journey

-Yerevan has a single 10 km long metro line, five trolleybus lines, bus lines and many marshrutka (minivan) lines.
-As a tourist it's perfectly acceptable to use buses, trolleybuses and metro, they connect all tourist places to city centre.
+Yerevan has a single 10 km metro line, five trolleybus routes, a network of city buses and numerous marshrutka lines.
+For visitors, buses, trolleybuses and the metro are straightforward and link most sights to the city centre.

-All buses have numbers displayed on the front and side windows followed by a list of streets where they stops.
+All buses display a route number on the front and side, plus a list of key streets served.

-Use our journey planner to find out what bus number you need to take.
+Use our Journey planner to find the route you need.

 Fares

-On bus or train men of all ages typically offer their seat to women, girls and elderly.
+It’s common for men of all ages to offer their seat to women and older passengers.

 Leaving Yerevan